pipecat-ai/pipecat-client-web-transports/transports/gemini-live-websocket-transport/README.md

 ## Overview

-The `GeminiLiveWebsocketTransport` class extends the `RealTimeWebsocketTransport` to implement a fully functional [RTVI `Transport`](https://docs.pipecat.ai/client/js/transports/transport).
+The `GeminiLiveWebsocketTransport` class extends the `DirectToLLMBaseWebSocketTransport` to implement a fully functional [RTVI `Transport`](https://docs.pipecat.ai/client/js/transports/transport).
 It provides a framework for implementing real-time communication directly with the [Gemini Multimodal Live](https://ai.google.dev/api/multimodal-live) voice-to-voice service.
 It handles media device management, audio/video streams, and state management for the connection.

 ## Features